sean-d/pygame-snake/README.md

 This is an attempt at the classic game snake.

+## Install
+This was made with Python 3.8, so any deviation above/below and YMMV.

+1. Create virtual env
+2. install requirements.txt into activated venv from step 1.
+3. run game.py and enjoy

 ## Logic of the game
 We will be moving around in a grid more or less.
 This is due to the only allowing movement after so many pixels and because of that, it will act like a grid.